2025–26 Süper Lig

-The 2025–26 Süper Lig, officially called the Trendyol Süper Lig Mehmet Ali Yılmaz season, is the 68th season of the Süper Lig, the highest tier football league of Turkey.
+The 2025–26 Süper Lig, officially called the Trendyol Süper Lig Mehmet Ali Yılmaz season, was the 68th season of the Süper Lig, the highest tier football league of Turkey.
 It began on 8 August 2025.
-The first half of the season is scheduled to conclude on 22 December 2025, with the second half commencing on 16 January 2026.
-The season is set to end on 17 May 2026.
+The first half of the season concluded on 22 December 2025, with the second half commencing on 16 January 2026.
+The season ended on 17 May 2026.

-Galatasaray are the three-time defending champions.
+Galatasaray were the three-time consecutive defending champions and retained their title with a 4–2 home win against Antalyaspor on 9 May 2026.
+The season is named after the former Trabzonspor president Mehmet Ali Yılmaz, who died in 2024.

 Teams

-Eighteen teams will compete in the league – the top fifteen teams from the previous season and the three teams promoted from the First League.
+Eighteen teams competed in the league – the top fifteen teams from the previous season and the three teams promoted from the First League.
 On 16 April 2025, the Turkish Football Federation decided to reduce the number of teams in the league to 18, starting from the upcoming season.

 Changes from last season

 Relegations

 Adana Demirspor, Sivasspor, Bodrum FK and Hatayspor have been relegated to the 2025–26 TFF First League.

 Promotions

 Kocaelispor, Gençlerbirliği and Fatih Karagümrük have been promoted to Süper Lig after 16, 4 and 1 seasons of absence, respectively.
 After one season of absence the capital city of Ankara will be again represented in Süper Lig.